koenvervloesem/bluetooth-low-energy-applications/ADDITIONS.rst

 Everywhere
 **********

-* `bluetooth-numbers <https://github.com/koenvervloesem/bluetooth-numbers>`_: I created this Python package with a wide setof numbers related to Bluetooth, so Python projects can easily use these numbers.
+* `bluetooth-numbers <https://github.com/koenvervloesem/bluetooth-numbers>`_: I created this Python package with a wide set of numbers related to Bluetooth, so Python projects can easily use these numbers.
 The goal of this project is to provide a shared resource so various Python projects that deal with Bluetooth don't have to replicate this effort by rolling their own database and keeping it updated.

 ************************************************
 Chapter 3: Broadcasting data with advertisements